 Excessive breast development in preteen boys with repeated application of lavender and tea tree oils, as well as perfumes with lavender as a main component.

 For Healthcare Professionals

-Derived from the flowering tops of the plant, lavender oil is used in aromatherapy, as a topical treatment and as an oral supplement for a wide variety of symptoms.
+Derived from the flowering tops of the plant, lavender oil is used in lotions and perfumes, in aromatherapy, as a topical treatment, and as an oral supplement for a wide variety of symptoms.

 Laboratory studies suggest that lavender has anxiolytic (30) (31), anticonvulsant (26) (34), neuroprotective (21) (32) (33), cardioprotective (35), antimicrobial (4) (27) (28), anti-inflammatory (22), and antioxidant (29) effects.
 Lavender oil inhalation reversed spatial memory loss in dementia models (23).

 Lavender aromatherapy improved preoperative anxiety (68) (69), and decreased postoperative analgesics (45) and autonomic response to pain (46).
 It also reduced pain and anxiety in burn patients (70), and pain from labor (71) or renal colic (72).
 Other studies have found benefit with inhaled lavender to improve sleep quality (36), post-acute-stress memory and physiologic function (73), dysmenorrhea and emotional symptoms (37) (38), and menopause flushing (74).
 It reduced migraine frequency (19), and agitation and falls in older individuals (20).
 Inhaled lavender also improved dementia symptoms (5) (15), whereas dermally-applied lavender did not (39).
 In addition, it was not found to be effective for fatigue in hemodialysis patients (1).